IAC-Group-2/Project_Brief/repo/personal_statements/Yichan_Kim_Statement.md

 ### Deepest Understanding

-The thing that deepened my understanding the most was seeing how **pipeline stages work together as a system**.
+The thing that deepened my understanding the most was seeing how pipeline stages work together as a system.
 At first, I thought of each stage in isolation, but through implementing the hazard unit and integrating cache stalling, I learnt how stages have to coordinate to maintain correctness.
 The balance between forwarding and stalling was interesting.

 This experience made me more aware of system level considerations in hardware design.